Guides

 The UK Companies Act 1985

-• Enable the directors to ensure that any balance sheet and profit and loss account prepared under this Part complies with the requirements of this Act
+• Allow directors to ensure that financial statements, such as the balance sheet and profit and loss account, comply with legal requirements.

 The UK Companies Act 2006 (amended 2007)

-The UK Companies Act 2006 is an update to the original 1985 legislation and came into effect on January 1, 2007.
-This was due to the introduction of the EU Directive 2003/58/EC, which affected the UK as part of European Union law.
+The UK Companies Act 2006 (amended in 2007) introduced important legal requirements for businesses, especially regarding email disclaimers and company communications.
+This legislation came into effect on January 1, 2007, as part of the EU Directive 2003/58/EC, which impacted UK laws while the UK was part of the European Union.

-• Your place of registration (e.g. England & Wales or Scotland)
+• The place of registration (e.g., England & Wales or Scotland).

-If the disclosure of email content leads to a dispute, it can be argued in court that the recipient should have known to not disclose the contents of the information.
+Email disclaimers can also protect your company in legal disputes.
+If email content disclosure leads to a conflict, it can be argued in court that the recipient was aware the information was confidential.

 Example UK email disclaimer